Piet Retief Delegation massacre: The Massacre

-Motives
+The Motives

-The attack is thought to have been premeditated, and it was unlikely that Dingane was going to concede the land through treaty in the first place as he believed the land was divinely inherited, despite the agreement.
-As for the rationale behind his attack, there is no single reason, but a multitude of reasons.
+The attack is thought to have been premeditated, and it was unlikely that King Dingane was going to concede the land through the treaty in the first place as he believed the land was divinely inherited, despite the agreement.
+As for the rationale behind his attack, there are variety of reasons, not just one.

-One of the most popular reasons given by historians is that Dingane felt threatened because he had received news that Voortrekkers that had recently ousted Mzilikazi from the Transvaal region through conquest.
-The fact that Retief had sent Dingane letters alluding to the expulsion of Mzilikazi which could easily be interpreted as a veiled threat did not help Dingane as seeing the Voortrekkers as being genuine.
+One of the most popular reasons given by historians is that King Dingane felt threatened because he had received news that the voortrekkers that had recently ousted Mzilikazi from the Transvaal region through conquest.
+The fact that Piet Retief had sent King Dingane letters alluding to the expulsion of Mzilikazi which could easily be interpreted as a veiled threat didn't helped King Dingane as seeing the voortrekkers as trustworthy.

-It is likely that he saw Retief and the settlers with him coming into the land as an invasion.
-He feared that he could possibly share the same fate if he did not take a pre-emptive strike against the Voortrekkers.
-There was also reports that the Voortrekkers were encircling around the settlement of Mgungundlovu, which was interpreted as being a reconnaissance.
+It is likely that he saw Piet Retief and the Boers with him coming into the land as an invasion.
+He feared that he could possibly share the same fate if he did not take a pre-emptive strike against the voortrekkers.
+There was also reports that the voortrekkers were encircling the settlement of Mgungundlovu, which was interpreted as being a reconnaissance.

-Another reason given is that Dingane's sending Retief and his band out to retrieve the stolen cattle was actually a strategic move to see whether or not Retief could be trusted.
-According to Dingane's intelligence officers, he did not give back all the cattle that he had gotten from Sekonyela.
+Another reason given is that King Dingane sending Piet Retief and his band out to retrieve the stolen cattle was actually a strategic move to see whether or not Piet Retief could be trusted.
+According to King Dingane's intelligence officers he did not give back all of the cattle that he had gotten from Sekonyela.

-A reason cited by a few scholars is that is Dingane was also promised horses and guns, along with the return of his cattle.
-When Retief returned to give Dingane his cattle, he did not give him any guns or horses.
+A reason cited by a few scholars is that King Dingane was also promised horses and guns, along with the return of his cattle, when Piet Retief returned to give back King Dingane his cattle he did not give him any guns or horses, despite the promises.